15 Best Places to Shop in Barcelona + Shopping Tips

 Avenida del Portal de l’Angel is one of the most popular shopping areas in Barcelona, with a mix of local and international stores.

-It’s right up the street from the Barcelona Cathedral, and it’s one of the best places to shop in Barcelona for clothes.
+It’s right up the street from Barcelona Cathedral, and it’s one of the best places to shop in Barcelona for clothes.

 It can get really crowded here, so make sure to keep a close on your personal belongings and use a phone leash to avoid pickpockets.

-4. Girona Street
+5. Girona Street

 If you want to do some outlet shopping, head to Girona Street in the nearby Eixample neighborhood.